opf/openproject/docs/user-guide/forums/README.md

 ## Manage forums

-If you want to change the order of the forums in your project, want to edit a forum, or delete a form, go to the Forums overview list in your project.
+If you want to change the order of the forums in your project, want to edit a forum, or delete a forum, go to the Forums overview list in your project.

 1. Click the **arrows (up or down) to change the order** of the forums and sort them differently in the forum list in your project.
-2. Click the **edit icon to change the name or description** of your form.
+2. Click the **edit icon to change the name or description** of your forum.
 3. Click the delete icon to **delete a forum** from your project.

 ![Manage forums in OpenProject](openproject_user_guide_forums_manage.png)